 The Reserves Collection provides access to materials that are required or recommended for courses offered at Clark University.
 We offer assistance obtaining access to materials in all formats, including print books, e-books, electronic articles, excerpts scanned from larger works, videos, and more.

-We are happy to work with instructors to make materials available to students directly in Moodle.
-Interested instructors should contact Reserves Supervisor Lawrence Bolduc for guidance on embedding materials in Moodle courses.
+We are happy to work with instructors to make materials available to students directly in Canvas.
+Interested instructors should contact Lawrence Bolduc (Access and Curricular Resources Librarian) for guidance on embedding materials in Canvas courses.

 Only as a rare exception will the library purchase a textbook that does not contribute to our collection beyond its use in a course.
 A textbook is defined by the Online Dictionary for Library and Information Science as: “A trade book issued in a separate edition specifically for the use of students enrolled in a course of study.
 The format may be altered to make it more useful, for example, by the addition of study questions and bibliographies at the end of each section or chapter.”